 The Met has closed until 2021.
 Disney laid off 1/4 of its workforce today.
 Mnuchin meets with Pelosi today to work out the next COVID-19 relief package before Congress leaves for campaign season.

 The debate last night is being widely panned.
 “A hot mess inside a dumpster fire inside a train wreck.”
 Trump was off the rails disruptive, wouldn’t let Biden speak, and the moderator, Chris Wallace from Fox News, was wholly ineffective.
 There are calls to cut the mikes so only one candidate can speak at a time during the next debate.

-Trump also called out the Proud Boys (a white supremacy group) during the debate last night, and told them to “stand by”.
+Trump also called out the Proud Boys (a white supremacy group) during the debate last night, and told them to “stand by.”
 Today he tried to walk that back by saying he didn’t know who they were.
-There seems to be some attachment to Roger Stone (who’s sentence Trump commuted today) but there’s only so much Trump news I can digest in a 24 hour period.
+There seems to be some attachment to Roger Stone but there’s only so much news I can digest in a 24 hour period.

 At 8 PM I’m still at my desk, watching the news.
 I hope I can get back to more normal activity after the election November 5.
 I’ve signed up for a slew of political action lists but have yet to do anything meaningful aside from my Ginsberg letters to Congress.
 I wonder what the point even is.
 Maybe I’m just too overwhelmed.

 Vanity Fair reports that Trump is fearful that Pascale will talk while in custody (he tried to commit suicide after beating his wife up on September 27 and was taken to a hospital for evaluation).
 Pascale was Trump’s campaign manager until the Tulsa rally fiasco, and may open up for a plea deal to reduce any charges he may get hit with in his own fraud investigation.
 “We only hire the best people.”
-Is it evil for me to laugh out loud…
+It’s evil to laugh out loud but I do anyway.